Bat Symbolism and Meaning – Totem and Spirit

 The meaning behind Polynesian tattoos featuring bats can be interpreted as a person’s desire for good luck and prosperity in all aspects of life.

 Polynesian tattoo designs featuring bats also often symbolize freedom and the ability to fly away from difficult or troubling times.
-Bats are traditionally seen as symbols of protection, strength, wisdom, and courage by Polynesians.
+Polynesians traditionally see bats as symbols of protection, strength, wisdom, and courage.

 China